-Hazardous waste generation is dangerous, which is why the Environmental Protection Agency (EPA) requires facilities to keep waste in closed containers.
+Hazardous waste generation can be dangerous, which is why the Environmental Protection Agency (EPA) requires facilities to keep these wastes in closed containers.
 To help hazardous waste-generating facilities better understand and comply with closed container regulations, the EPA has issued a guidance document.

 Violations of the EPA’s closed container regulations have historically resulted in companies being fined thousands of dollars per breach.